 Food

-The Sunday Brunch is included with full registration or the Sunday only!
+The Sunday Brunch is included with full registration or the Sunday partial registration!
 This includes freshly cooked waffles with fresh fruit, assorted breakfast delicacies, coffee, tea and juices.
-Complementary snacks will be available throughout the weekend.
-Saturday lunch is optional for $10 per person, either vegetarian or omnivore, and must be reserved in advance.
+Complimentary snacks will be available throughout the weekend.
+Saturday lunch is optional for $12 per person, either vegetarian or omnivore, and must be reserved in advance.

 If you want to eat out at a restaurant, of which there are many great options, ask an organizer at the dance for a recommendation.
 Carytown has 34 local, independent restaurants within its 8 blocks.
 There is a Walmart Neighborhood Market 1.9 miles away at 5221 Brook Rd and also a Kroger grocery store 2.1 miles away at 901 N. Lombardy.